There were only three things that kept me going through college; my friends, girlfriend, and trusty laptop.

 If I had to describe this laptop in one sentence, I would say that it would make your college and classmates envious.
 This aptly named Envy X360 comes with a 15.6-inch FHD display that is touch supported and rests on a 360-degree rotating hinge.
 The full 360 rotation and touch support make it a perfect choice for you if you prefer taking handwritten notes during classes.
 You will, of course, need to buy a supported stylus for this purpose.

 Apart from its sizeable, flexible screen, HP X360’s other highlighting features include its processor and RAM.
 This Envy variant is powered by AMD’s famous Ryzen 5 2500u.
 While I haven’t run any detailed tests regarding the processor, many online tech reviewers consider it more powerful compared to Intel’s i5 processors of the same generation.
 What I can say for sure is that the 2500u offers better clock speeds with the same number of cores and same TDP or heat generation.
+This laptop can be used for photo editing and light gaming.

 Supporting the Ryzen 5 in delivering optimum performance is the 8GB of DDR4 RAM.
 For storage, you get a PCIe SSD with 256 GB of space.
 There’s also graphics support provided by the integrated RX Vega 8 from AMD’s Radeon division.
 While the Vega 8 delivers excellent clarity and color boost, don’t look forward to heavy gaming.